jacopodellostee/Netflix-Clone/README.md

 ## Project Overview

-Netflix Clone is a Single Page Application (SPA) developed in React as the final exams.
+Netflix Clone is a Single Page Application (SPA) developed in React as the final exam.

-The application replicates the Netflix user interface and user experience by integrating The Movie Database (TMDB) API to fetch and display current movie and TV show data.
+The application replicates the Netflix user interface and user experience by integrating The Movie Database (TMDB) API to fetch and display current movie and TV series.

 This project serves as a demonstration of our skills and knowledge of React and it's practices, like state management, routing, API integration etc...